yee-yong/drag-to-reorganize-menu/README.md

 # drag-to-reorganize-menu

-You may drag item to reorganize the controls in this highly customizeable menu.
+You may drag item to reorganize the controls in this highly customizable menu.
 This is written entirely in Swift.

 Here is a quick demo in GIF:
 <br /><br />